How to access your dividend statements / tax information online:

 - Click on the blue 'Login' button at the top right of the screen.

-- Use your holder number, registered postcode and select ‘AMP Limited’ for the company you own shares in.
+- On the next page, use your holder number (SRN/HIN), and your registered postcode and select ‘AMP Limited’ for the company you own shares in.
 Follow the prompts to Login.

 - You will then be taken to your Portfolio.
-At the top you can select ‘Dividends & Payments’ or Statements & Documents’ to view your tax information.
+On the left of the page you can select 'Download a payment advice' or 'View your recent activity' to view your tax information.

 I don't know my holder number